zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/zK8s/intro.md

 But in the context of the platform dashboard

-    Clusters == Where you can view your app's live Kubernetes namespaces, locations, app details, and can manage some DevOps tasks.
+    Clusters == Where you can view your live Kubernetes namespaces, locations, app details, and can manage some DevOps tasks.

 And in the context of Kubernetes